TsvikiHirsh/nres/README.md

 [![PyPI version][pypi-version]][pypi-link]
 [![PyPI platforms][pypi-platforms]][pypi-link]

-Simple yet powerful package for neutron resonance fitting
+Simple yet powerful package for fitting neutron resonances.

-# nres

-nres (pronounced N-res) is a simple yet powerful tool for fitting neutron resonances.
-It allows quick and easy quantitative fitting of total cross-section for neutron absorption resonances transmission spectrum in the epithermal and fast energy regions.
+`nres` (pronounced N-res) allows quick and easy quantitative fitting of total cross-section for neutron absorption resonances transmission spectrum in the epithermal and fast energy regions.

 ## Features

 - Flexible and simple way to generate and combine cross-sections from different isotopic materials
 - Built-in database of many useful materials and elements
 - Cross-sections taken from ENDF8.0
-- Built on lmfit for intuitive and powerful fit exploration
+- Built on `lmfit` for intuitive and powerful fit exploration
-- Python API leveraging popular libraries like numpy and pandas
+- Python API leveraging popular libraries like `numpy` and `pandas`
 - Methods to define response functions and background functions
 - Plotting utilities for concise result visualization
 - Fast cross-section integration and convolution with response function using C++ core code